 Both Jared Padalecki and Jensen Ackles auditioned for the role of Superman/Clark Kent in some form.
 Padalecki was a finalist for director McG's reboot while Ackles was the second choice to play a young Clark Kent in the show Smallville (2001).
 Jensen was later cast as Jason Teague in Season 4.

 Dean's car, up until episode 2.20, had Kansas (the brother's origin state) plates with the number KAZ 2Y5.
-It currently now has Ohio (Supernatural's creator Eric Kripke's home state) plates with the number CNK 80Q3.
+It currently now has Ohio (Supernatural's creator Eric Kripke's home state) plates with a Franklin county sticker (25) and the number CNK 80Q3.
 The plates are changed again in later seasons to Oregon plates SMD 5B2, as seen in episode 13 of season 7.

 The Supernatural fan base is repeatedly referenced throughout the show and even makes a few special appearances, including the 200th episode.
 This was made possible through the character Chuck Shurley and his prophetic book series about the Winchesters.